 Through distillation and plant exploration, I am healing that wound.
 I am several generations detached from the traditions of my ancestors but the connection is living and thriving in me, in my work.
 I am so grateful for the sage plant, for bringing me back to that inner knowing.
 For showing me how to reconnect with my ancestors in the most fulfilling way.

 This formula was more than an experiment in the studio.
 It revealed truths, buried deep in my ancestral history that were hidden to me.
-Building on the original recipe, we added locally grown hemp and several sage hydrosols to the formula.
+Building on the original forumla, we added locally grown hemp and several sage hydrosols to the formula.
 It is a composition of time and love, all plants lovingly grown in our own garden.
-We are delighted to be gifting this very special liniment to to you this holiday season.
+We are delighted to be offering this very special liniment to you.

 Thank you to the sage, for connecting me to this land, my ancestors, my self.
 Thank you, to the earth and sky and the water that runs through.
 Thank you to the Chumash, who still live and work in this valley.
 And thank you to James Adams and Cecelia Garcia for your priceless knowledge and willingness to share it with the world.

 “This liniment is rubbed liberally onto painful areas of the body.
 Pain relief occurs within twenty seconds and last for six hours or more.
 Even pain from broken bones, cancer, and chronic back pain can be treated with this liniment.
 When the pain returns, the liniment can be reapplied.
 The liniment evaporates from the skin and is very safe.
 Pain is felt in the skin and is most effectively and safely treated in the skin.
 The liniment has cured opioid addiction in several people.”

 p.38 Healing with Medicinal Plants of the West - 4th edition, Adams, Wonderments and Villaseñor

 I would like to purchase some sage spray.
 It works wonders.
 Thank you!!!